Yes, you can get solar panels on finance in the UK.

 Do you need a deposit for solar finance?

-You can also choose to pay a deposit of up to 50% if you want to reduce the loan amount and lower your monthly repayments.
+If approved, many homeowners can finance their solar installation without a deposit.
+You may also choose to pay a deposit of up to 50% if you want to reduce the amount borrowed and lower your monthly repayments.

 How long can you spread the cost over?